 \end{corollary} For instance, for $s = 3$, we have $R = \frac{n}{2} - \sqrt{\frac{2}{13}n\log{\frac{n}{6}}}$.
 Thus, for $BCH(3,m)^\bot$, even though we need an $\frac{n}{2} - \Theta(\sqrt{n})$ radius to cover all points in $\{0,1\}^n$, we can cover almost all of them using an $\frac{n}{2}- \sqrt{\frac{2}{13}n\log{\frac{n}{6}}}$ radius.

-Using Cohen's iterative argument for showing the existence of linear coverings up the sphere-covering bound \cite{coh83}, we conclude from Corollary \ref{maincor1} that there the exists a small $\ceil{\log_2{n}}$-dimensional linear code which can be added to $C$ to turn the almost cover into a total cover. \begin{corollary} Let $C\subsetneq \F_2^n$ be an $\F_2$-linear code whose dual $C^\bot$ has minimum distance at least $d$, where $d\geq 7$ is an odd integer such that $d = o(n)$.
-Then there exists an $\F_2$-linear code $D$ of dimension at most $\ceil{\log_2{n}}$ such that, for sufficiently large $n$, the covering radius of $C+D$ is at most $R = \frac{n}{2}- \sqrt{ \frac{1}{13}(d-5)n\log{\frac{n}{d-1}}}.$ \end{corollary} See Section \ref{openprobs} for a related open problem on dual BCH codes.
+Using Cohen's iterative argument for showing the existence of linear coverings up the sphere-covering bound \cite{coh83}, we conclude from Corollary \ref{maincor1} that there exists a small $\ceil{\log_2{n}}$-dimensional linear code which can be added to $C$ to turn the almost cover into a total cover. \begin{corollary} Let $C\subsetneq \F_2^n$ be an $\F_2$-linear code whose dual $C^\bot$ has minimum distance at least $d$, where $d\geq 7$ is an odd integer such that $d = o(n)$.
+Then there exists an $\F_2$-linear code $D$ of dimension at most $\ceil{\log_2{n}}$ such that, for sufficiently large $n$, the covering radius of $C+D$ is at most $\frac{n}{2}- \Theta(\sqrt{dn\log{\frac{n}{d}}})$. \end{corollary} See Section \ref{openprobs} for a related open problem on dual BCH codes.